WojciechMatuszewski/programming-notes/web/react/react-suspense.md

 > Before we start, know this – I'm not sure whether what I'm about to talk about is the so-called _placeholder throttling_.
 I've tried searching for an example but could not find any.
 I'm basing this section on my gut instinct and understanding of the React 18 features.

-If you have ever used the new `useTransition` (and the `startTransition` function) hook, you might have noticed that the old content stays on the screen while the new content loads.
-After a certain period (which is NOT configurable).

-## Data fetching with Suspense

 Before we start, know this – I'm not sure whether what I'm about to talk about is the so-called _placeholder throttling_.
 I've tried searching for an example but could not find any.
 I'm basing this section on my gut instinct and understanding of the React 18 features.

 If you have ever used the new `useTransition` (and the `startTransition` function) hook, you might have noticed that the old content stays on the screen while the new content loads.
 After a certain period (which is NOT configurable), the new content "reveals" itself – all due to the _transitions_ and the ability to "render multiple screens at once".